How Setpoint Diet Can Boost Your Energy and Mood

-There are no conditions specifically listed as an energy disorder, not even chronic fatigue syndrome (CFS).
+There are no conditions specifically listed as energy disorders, not even chronic fatigue syndrome (CFS).
 That’s because fatigue is normally a symptom of something else, such as a side effect of medication or a sleep disorder.
 Fatigue is also a common symptom of many diseases, including obesity, congestive heart failure, type 2 diabetes, kidney disease, and various types of cancer.
-The development of these diseases, though, are almost always linked to poor-quality diet and other lifestyle factors.
+The development of these diseases, though, is almost always linked to poor-quality diet and other lifestyle factors.

 (That said, there has never been an underlying medical cause found for the extreme fatigue of CFS.)

 Depression is defined as a persistent feeling of sadness and worthlessness.
 It affects the mind, body, and emotions, often interfering with everyday activities.
-It is a serious mental illness that can increase the risk of suicide.
+Major depressive disorder, also called clinical depression, is a severe form of depression that can significantly increase the risk of suicide.
 More than 18 million American adults (around 9.5% of the U.S. population) in a given year experience a depressive disorder.

 Categories of depressive disorders include:

-There are also several types of anxiety disorders.
+Though not defined as a mood disorder, anxiety can be a mental illness that often negatively affects mood.
 In fact, anxiety disorder is the most common mental illness in the U.S. According to the Anxiety and Depression Association of America, 40 million U.S. adults suffer from an anxiety disorder every year.
 (That’s slightly more than 18% of the U.S. adult population.)